ibm-cloud-docs/cloud-databases/db-version-policy.md

 ----------|---------|----------
 Elasticsearch|major versions are the first number in a release.version.maintenance version number|2, 5, 6
 etcd|major versions are the first number in a major.minor.patch version number|2, 3
+MongoDB|major versions are the first number in a major.minor.maintenance version number|2, 3, 4.
-PostgreSQL*|major version is defined by the first number in the version number| 9.5, 9.6,10 Redis|major versions are the first number in a major.minor.patch version number|2, 3, 4 RabbitMQ|major versions are the first number in a major.minor.patch version number|2, 3
+PostgreSQL*|major version is defined by the first number in the version number| 9.5, 9.6, 10 Redis|major versions are the first number in a major.minor.patch version number|2, 3, 4
+RabbitMQ|major versions are the first number in a major.minor.patch version number|2, 3
 {: caption="Table 1.
 Major versions for {{site.data.keyword.databases-for}}" caption-side="top"}